lucaengelhard/ao3-toolkit/README.md

 [Documentation](https://lucaengelhard.github.io/ao3-toolkit/)

-## Feedback
+## Contributing

-If you have any feedback, please reach out to me at me@lucaengelhard.com
+This project is written by a lone developer who learns as they go.
+Contributions are welcome and appreciated.
+So clone the repository and make a Pull request.
+If you have any feedback, please open an Issue or reach out to me at me@lucaengelhard.com.

 ## Inspiration and similar Projects: